openstax/rap-spike-concourse/README.md

     docker-compose ps

-To stop any of the docker containers, obtain the CONTAINER ID by running `docker container ls`, then:
+To stop any of the docker containers:

-    docker stop [CONTAINER ID]
+    docker-compose stop [SERVICE...]  # e.g. docker-compose stop cnx-db

 ### Initialize DB on first run